The 7 Best Driving Roads in Dubai & the UAE

 Hatta Mountain Road (E44)

-The drive to Hatta takes you from the flat coastal plains of Dubai into the rugged Hajar Mountains over about 130 kilometres.
-The road winds through rocky wadis, past honey-coloured villages, and alongside the stunning turquoise waters of the Hatta Dam.
+About 130 kilometres from central Dubai, the road to Hatta takes you out of the flat coastal plain and up into the Hajar Mountains.
+You pass through rocky wadis, small sand-coloured villages, and alongside the bright turquoise water of the Hatta Dam.

-The final approach into Hatta features a beautiful series of curves through mountain valleys with almost zero traffic.
-Hatta itself is a charming heritage village with kayaking on the dam, mountain biking trails, and the Hatta Wadi Hub for adventure activities.
-Allow a full day and combine the drive with a stop at the Hatta Heritage Village.
-The road is well-paved throughout.
+The last section into Hatta has a nice series of bends through quiet mountain valleys.
+Hatta itself has kayaking on the dam, mountain bike trails, and the Wadi Hub adventure park.
+Give it a full day and stop at the Heritage Village while you are there.
+The road surface is good throughout.

 Jebel Hafeet, Al Ain